Planning and Development

 - maintenance and stabilisation of the creek bed and sides to prevent erosion

 - ensuring water quality is not compromised through pollution

-If you are planning to undertake development, or any works such as vegetation removal adjacent to a watercourse or within a flood zone area, please familiarise yourself with information on the Green Adelaide website.
+If you are planning to develop or carry out any work such as vegetation removal adjacent to a watercourse or within a flood zone area, please visit the Green Adelaide website.

 - The construction or enlargement of dams or structures to collect or divert water.

 - Excavating material from a watercourse, lake, or floodplain, e.g. excavating or cleaning soaks, waterholes, and on-stream dams.

 - Destroying vegetation in a watercourse, lake, or floodplain, e.g. removal of reeds.